Adolis García Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.56 team ERA ranks first across all league pitching staffs.
+- The Astros have a 3.57 team ERA that ranks first among all MLB pitching staffs.

-- The Astros rank 14th in baseball in home runs allowed (90 total, 1.1 per game).
+- Astros pitchers combine to rank 13th in baseball in home runs surrendered (90 total, 1.1 per game).

-- Brown (6-4) gets the starting nod for the Astros in his 16th start of the season.
-He has a 3.72 ERA in 87 2/3 innings pitched, with 97 strikeouts.
+- Dubin takes the mound for his first start of the season for the Astros.

-- The right-hander last appeared on Sunday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up three hits.
+- The 27-year-old righty came out of the bullpen in his most recent outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.